searchisko/elasticsearch-river-jira/README.md

     | comment_updater | updateAuthor          | Object with fields `username`, `email_address`, `display_name`               | index/comment_fields    |
     ----------------------------------------------------------------------------------------------------------------------------------------------------

-You can also implement and configure some preprocessors, which allows you to change/extend issue informations loaded from JIRA and store these changes/extensions to the search index.
+You can also implement and configure some preprocessors, which allows you to change/extend issue information loaded from JIRA and store these changes/extensions to the search index.
 This allows you for example value normalizations, or creation of some index fields with values aggregated from more issue fields.

 Framework called [structured-content-tools](https://github.com/jbossorg/structured-content-tools) is used to implement these preprocessors.
 Example how to configure preprocessors is visible [here](/src/main/resources/examples/river_configuration_example.json).